AVA Wines of Sonoma County: Dry Creek Valley Wine Region

-With a grape-growing history going back 140 years, the compact Dry Creek Valley American viticultural area (AVA) includes more than 9,000 vineyard acres and over 70 wineries, one deli, and no stoplights in an area only 16 miles long and two miles wide.
-Best known for its robust Zinfandel wines, this rural wine region is located in north-central Sonoma County, just outside the city of Healdsburg, and a short drive south from small town Cloverdale.
+With a grape-growing history going back 140 years, the compact Dry Creek Valley American Viticultural Area (AVA) includes more than 9,000 vineyard acres and over 70 wineries, one deli, and no stoplights in an area only 16 miles long and two miles wide.
+Best known for its robust Zinfandel wines, this rural wine region is located in north-central Sonoma County, just outside Healdsburg, and is a short drive south of a small town called Cloverdale.

-Today, it’s not only one of California’s hottest wine travel destinations, but it’s also … a rural backwater, with just about nothing but family-owned vineyards and wineries best known for their robust Zinfandel wines.
+Today, it’s one of California’s hottest wine travel destinations and a rural backwater with just about nothing but family-owned vineyards and wineries best known for their robust Zinfandel wines.
 Despite the increased attention, little has changed.

 But what has changed in Dry Creek Valley has often changed for the better: better wines, better farming practices, and better watershed stewardship.

-Established as an AVA in 1983, Dry Creek Valley includes more than 9,000 vineyard acres and 60 wineries, one deli, and no traffic lights.
+Established as an AVA in 1983, Dry Creek Valley includes over 9,000 vineyard acres, 60 wineries, one deli, and no traffic lights.

-The valley has been has been closely associated with Zinfandel since the get-go.
-Blocks of old-vine Zinfandel (some having survived Prohibition, which inspired most farmers to switch to growing prunes) are distinctive: Stout vines stand on their own with no trellis, their gnarled arms seeming to flail in all directions.
+The valley has been closely associated with Zinfandel since the beginning.
+Blocks of old-vine Zinfandel (some having survived Prohibition, which inspired most farmers to switch to growing prunes) are distinctive: Stout vines stand alone with no trellis, their gnarled arms seeming to flail in all directions.

 Most new plantings follow the traditional head-trained style.
-Often grown on bottomland near the creek, Sauvignon Blanc is the standout white varietal.
-Cabernet Sauvignon is under-appreciated here, despite a few first-class examples.
+Sauvignon Blanc is the standout white varietal, often grown on bottomland near the creek.
+Cabernet Sauvignon is under-appreciated here despite a few first-class examples.
 Côtes du Rhône-style blends of Grenache, Syrah, and Mourvedre are attracting serious attention.

 The Lay of the Land

-The first fun fact about Dry Creek is that it isn’t dry at all.
+The first fun fact about Dry Creek is that it isn’t dry.
 The northern portion of the valley was stoppered up with Warm Springs Dam in 1982, creating a year-round streamflow.
 You’ll get a stunning view of the lake if you continue down wide, smoothly paved Dry Creek Road past the fish hatchery — just don’t get lost on Skaggs Springs Road (eventually, after a long drive, you’ll end up at the ocean).
-A round trip of the valley must be made by going back to the stop sign at Yoakim Bridge Road, and turning southwest.
+A round trip of the valley must be made by returning to the stop sign at Yoakim Bridge Road and turning southwest.

-Although the official AVA boundary bulges out into the mountains, the vast majority of vinicultural action takes place in a north-by-northwest strip some 13 miles long and scarcely a mile wide in most parts.
+Although the official AVA boundary bulges out into the mountains, most vinicultural action takes place in a north-by-northwest strip some 13 miles long and scarcely a mile wide in most parts.

 In the south, it abuts Russian River Valley AVA; in the north, it overlaps Rockpile AVA.
-Tempered by fog but not dominated by it, the mesoclimate is an in-betweener when compared to Russian River Valley or Alexander Valley; for Zinfandel, many say, a sweet spot.
+Tempered by fog but not dominated by it, the mesoclimate is an in-betweener compared to Russian River Valley or Alexander Valley; for Zinfandel, many say, it is a sweet spot.

 Notable Wineries